turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 Under the hood, this option sets the x-ms-visibility header to the appropriate value.

-##### Actions: Request

-The request contains:

-- HTTP Verb
-- Endpoint url
-- Headers
-- Query Parameters
-- Body

-We can import from a sample.
+There is then a request and response section, these allow us to import from a sample.

-##### Actions: Response

-We can define the response from a sample copying in the headers the JSON returned.

 ##### Triggers

-In addition to actions, we can also create triggers.
-We can subscribe to these triggers, e.g. with a Power Automate and take actions.
+Triggers allow us to trigger a workflow when an event occurs in an external service, for example, when a row is added in the Dataverse.

 We can use one of two mechanisms for triggers:

 - Webhooks: Listen for an event to occur on an endpoint
 - Polling: Call service at a specified frequency to check for new data

-The API will need to support polling or webhooks for these to be defined.
+In both instances, the API needs to provide the relevant capability.
+For instance, with webhooks, the API will need to provide an endpoint that will receive and store callback urls which may then be used to inform Power Platform when a relevant event has occurred.

 ##### Policies

-Policies can be used to modify behaviour at runtime, for instance based on the language of the user.
+Policies can be used to modify behaviour at runtime, for example based on the language of the user.

 We can create polities from the definition tab or using the paconn cli.
 A given connector can have multiple policies, and they may be ordered to control the order of execution.

-Each policy can apply to one or more operations (actions/triggers)
+Each policy can apply to one or more operations.

 ###### Expressions

-Policies use expression to specify where data is accessed from.
+Policies use expressions to specify where data is accessed from.
 Expressions are prefixed with an @ symbol.

 - Wrapping an expression in curly braces will cast a numeric value to a string